-Program Completion
+Program Completion.

-An original research report (thesis) must be completed, in collaboration with the faculty mentor.
-The thesis must be formatted as a standard research journal submission, and is typically 30-40 pages in length.
 The Honors student must submit the final thesis to the faculty mentor by the first Friday in March of their senior year, and also must present the findings at the OS Honors Symposium in early April.

 Each thesis is evaluated by a faculty panel consisting of three readers: the faculty mentor, an independent faculty reader, and the OS Honors coordinator.
-The independent faculty reader is chosen by the student and the faculty mentor, must be a tenure-track faculty member (may be non-LSA), and should be someone who has adequate knowledge of the research area but no previous connection to the project.
 The readers will complete their evaluation of the thesis by the end of classes.
 To receive an Honors designation on the college degree, the faculty readers must approve the thesis, and the Honors student must have a cumulative GPA of at least 3.40 at graduation.